 The almonds grown in their fields are rain-fed.
 Haj Abu Ismail, a member of the cooperative and an elder in the village of Al Taybeh, explains: “We do not water our almond trees for the simple reason that it changes the flavour of the nut.
 When you taste them, you can tell the difference between these almonds and the commercial ones.”

 Canaan’s wants to create one community - workers, farmers, processors, traders, exporters, importers, distributors, and consumers - connected by the fair exchange of goods.
 To achieve this, the firm is re-establishing traditional sustainable farming as a way for Palestinian farmers to earn a livelihood, believing that fair trade allows these communities caught in conflict the opportunity to connect with the outside world.
 It also supports them through education programmes, grants, and tree donation initiatives.

 Sourcing from farmers in both Palestine and Israel ultimately funds farming communities which are committed to sustainable practices, economic empowerment and an end to occupation and conflict.
-With extra virgin olive oil supplied by Sindyanna, a female-run Israeli fair trade organisation, the ingredients in your products can support a unique cooperation of Jewish and Arab-Palestinian citizens and Palestinian farmers in Israel and the West Bank.
+With Fair Trade olive oil supplied by Sindyanna, a female-run Israeli fair trade organisation, the ingredients in your products (such as the super softening The Olive Branch shower gel) can support a unique cooperation of Jewish and Arab-Palestinian citizens and Palestinian farmers in Israel and the West Bank.
 Giving these farmers an income beyond their borders, allows them to redevelop their traditional livelihoods, and gives customers access to superior produce grown with care and passion.